 The logical starting point for this design was an intermediate step between the Excelsior class and Galaxy class.
 This little color sketch of Andy’s from the first season looked like it would be great to start with.
 The nacelles were a bit different.
 I assumed from the sketch that it had more of a round saucer.
 It had a very Excelsior-looking neck.

 Sternback took some of the ideas and threw up a top view and a side view in ortho.

-Sternbach was more practical than Probert in that his design was less curved.
+Sternbach had to be more practical than Probert in that his design needed to be less curved.
 “I remember making the cross section of the engineering hull circular, simply because it would make fabrication go faster,” he recalled.